 The song "Don't Laugh At Me" was written by Allen Shamblin and Steve Seskin.
 Yarrow performed the song live while this slideshow featuring Menomonie's children played in the background.
 Their photographs captured their response to the question, "What does it feel like to be bullied?"

 This slideshow was created by A.I.M.
 Executive Director, Dr. Tami Rae Weiss.
 No copyright infringement intended.

 Arts Integration Menomonie's anti-bullying event with Peter Yarrow (of legendary music group Peter, Paul, and Mary) called: Operation Respect.

 ARTS INTEGRATION MURAL

 These videos explain the goals of Arts Integration Menomonie (A.I.M.) through the painting of a large-scale mural.
-Dr. Tami Rae Weiss volunteered to paint the mural on behalf of A.I.M. to thank and honor teachers in the Menomonie School District.
+Dr. Tami Rae Weiss volunteered to paint the mural on behalf of A.I.M. to thank and honor teachers.

 A.I.M.'s first video!

 This video features Executive Director, Dr. Tami Rae Weiss, as she narrates and illustrates the beginnings of A.I.M.'s Co-Teaching In and Through the Arts (C.I.T.A.) program.
 The C.I.T.A. program has evolved over the years, but its focus remains on co-teaching between teacher and artist, exploring arts-integrated teaching practices for improved student engagement and enhanced teacher confidence.